aleleo97/plugin_planner/README.md

 # plugin_planner
 Requirements:

-- ROS installed correctly
-- a publisher in path_proxy
-- move_base node correctly installed \
-How to use:
-- launch a gazebo simulation
-- launch your proxy that pub the topic
-- launch move_base simulation withh this plugin as a global plunner
 =======
 - ROS environment installed correctly
 - a server that provide a path inside the topic path_proxy (there is the project related to this that will do this)